TrellixVulnTeam/swahilipython_SCMU/Doc/library/msilib.rst

 .. class:: Control(dlg, name)

-   Base class of the dialog controls. *dlg* is the dialog object the control belongs to, and *name* is the control's name.
+   Base kundi of the dialog controls. *dlg* is the dialog object the control belongs to, and *name* is the control's name.